 In the last 100 years, many plans have been proposed to solve the Israeli-Palestinian conflict but only one has been proven to work and that is the Equal Rights Solution whereby Jews and Palestinians live together as equal citizens of the same country.
 To illustrate, consider that Israel divides Palestinians into four different categories.
 The first category is Palestinians who hold Israeli citizenship.
 Those Palestinians have the most rights in Israel-Palestine.
 The second category is those Palestinians who live in Jerusalem.
 They are not citizens of Israel but are legal residents.
 They have fewer rights than Palestinians who are citizens of Israel, but they have freedom of movement.
 The third category of Palestinians is those who live in the Westbank.
 They are neither citizens nor residents of Israel and have limited freedom of movement.
 The fourth category is for those Palestinians who live in Gaza.
 They are not citizens or residents of Israel, and they have no freedom of movement and their living situation is described as an open-air prison.
 Today, the best coexistence between Israelis and Palestinians is found among those who hold Israeli citizenship, and who have freedom of movement and freedom of employment.
 The worst relations are with residents of Gaza who have no rights in Israel even though 80% of Gazans originate from Israel but were forced out in 1948.
 Thus, there is a relationship between the rights and equality that Israel gives Palestinians and how Palestinians respond to Israel.
 It is no coincidence that the Palestinians with the most rights in Israel are NOT throwing rocks or rockets at Israelis.

-The question for Israel now is how to give equal rights to Palestinians without sacrificing the idea of a Jewish state.
-Some commentators have suggested One1State based on one person one vote while others prefer a federation or confederation.
+The question for Israelis and Palestinians now is how to share the land as equals.
+Some experts have suggested the One-1-State or Equal Rights Solution based on one person one vote while others prefer a federation or confederation where the land is divided into two provinces of the same country.
 Regardless of the answer, that is the only question that Jews and Palestinians should be discussing and not waste time on the two-state solution, which no one wants.

 Kamal Nawash is a leading expert on Israel-Palestine.
 He may be contacted at 202-776-7191 or [email protected].